Thank you!

 Now that you have a plan in mind, you need to think about the raw materials required and their sources.
 This step will vary depending on the type of toy you have in mind.

-Here is where building relations with suppliers to source your materials is essential.
+Here is where building relationships with suppliers to source your materials is essential.

-Essential tools, services, and resources needed to start the manufacturing process are acquired through competitive biddings and investment-to-profit ratio analysis.
+Essential tools, services, and resources needed to start the manufacturing process are acquired through competitive bidding and investment-to-profit ratio analysis.
+For toys, procurement should also confirm that materials match the tested and approved version.
+A material substitution can create safety, quality, or compliance problems even if the toy looks similar.

 6.3.
 The toy manufacturing process